 Note: When punching in armor codes, you must press the exact sequence given below.
 Even after you hear the tone, if you press any button but ones which start the game, you will cancel the code.
 So if the code doesn’t work, try again and be careful what you press.

-- X: On the initial character select screen, highlight X, press Up twice, then Down nine times.
+- X: On the initial character select screen, highlight X, press twice, then nine times.
 You should hear a tone.
 Start the game.

 When you use this code, X begins the game with the Ultimate Armor rather than the Force Armor (see above).

-- Zero: On the initial character select screen, highlight Zero, press Down twice, then Up nine times.
+- Zero: On the initial character select screen, highlight Zero, press twice, then nine times.
 You should hear a tone.
 Start the game.

 Armor Codes (PC version):